Instawork/hyperview/README.md

 ![example](./demo/assets/images/example.gif)

 The example server simply serves files from the [./examples](/examples) directory.
 You can modify or add files in [./examples](/examples) and the server will update without restarting.

+#### Troubleshooting
+> This version of the Expo app is out of date.
+Uninstall the app and run again to upgrade.

+If you see this warning message on the Expo development server webpage, you need to uninstall the Expo app from the simulator or physical device and install the latest version.
+On a physical device, this means getting the latest version from an app store.
+In the simulator or AVD, this means uninstalling and re-running `yarn ios` or `yarn android`.